nilbus/email-diff/README.md

 Get weekly newsletters that only differ slightly, e.g. with a list of upcoming events?
 Forward your emails to email-diff, and it will reply with differences highlighted.

+As of Jan 2020, this service runs well within the perpetually-free tiers of the hosting services it uses.

 Dependencies
 ------------